Incremental Learning of Sparse Attention Patterns in Transformers: Training Dynamics on Regression Variant

 \subsection{Cooperation After Competition}

-In order to study the cooperative phase after the initial competitive phase, we consider the dynamics of the loss at various initializations around the fixed point in \Cref{eq:fixed_point}.
+To study the cooperative phase after the initial competitive phase, we consider the dynamics of the loss at various initializations around the fixed point in \Cref{eq:fixed_point}.
 Consider the following initialization scheme: